ibratface/AIND-Isolation/heuristics_analysis.md

   ID_Improved         60.00%
 ```

+We observe that it only has a slight edge over the Open Move heuristic.

 <div style="page-break-after: always;"></div>

 ### Aggressive

 Formula: `blank spaces - opponent moves`

 This strategy was designed as direct counter to the Open strategy.
-Whereas the Open player plays defensively by favoring board states with more open moves, the Aggressive strategy actively limits the opponent's moves.
+Whereas the Open Move player plays defensively by favoring board states with more open moves, the Aggressive strategy actively tries to limit the opponent's moves.

 The rationale for this strategy is that the horizon effect is particularly pronounced in this version of Isolation since moves are L-shaped 'knight' moves.
 Unlike regular isolation, each new board position has a completely different set of next possible positions from the previous.
 So while it may seem like moving to a position with a lot of open moves is a good idea, it may also be a trap where all the next possible moves will be the player's last.
 Thus, it may be more effective to go on the offensive.